MIND MATTERS

 These "brain management" skills are essential for academic success, social relationships, and daily functioning, yet they're often the hidden culprit behind school struggles that seem puzzling given a child's obvious intelligence.
 Our comprehensive evaluations assess working memory, cognitive flexibility, inhibitory control, planning and organization, emotional regulation, and task initiation, providing a complete picture of how your child's executive functions are developing.

 The assessment process at Mind Matters is thorough yet efficient.
 We begin with an in-depth intake consultation where we learn about your concerns, your child's history, and the specific questions you need answered.
 We gather detailed information from teachers and review any previous evaluations to understand the full context.
-The testing itself involves evidence-based cognitive measures, executive function scales, attention assessments, and emotional/behavioral screenings administered in a comfortable, supportive environment where children feel safe to do their best work.
+The testing itself involves evidence-based cognitive measures, attention assessments, and emotional/behavioral screenings, administered in a comfortable, supportive environment where children feel safe to do their best work.
 Dr. Rebecca Murray-Metzger and our team create an engaging assessment experience, using our expertise to keep children motivated and comfortable throughout the process.

 Within two weeks of completing testing, you'll receive a comprehensive written report that clearly explains your child's executive function profile in language you can actually understand, no jargon-heavy paragraphs that leave you more confused.
 We detail specific strengths your child can leverage, identify the executive function areas causing difficulty, and provide the diagnostic clarity you need, whether that's ADHD, anxiety affecting executive skills, or another neurodevelopmental profile.
 Most importantly, we include actionable, specific recommendations: exact classroom accommodations, teaching strategies that match your child's learning style, organizational systems that will actually work for them, and home strategies you can start using immediately.